stigmh/Tryneboka/README.md

-Tryneboka inentionally vulnerable dotnet 6 app
+Tryneboka intentionally vulnerable dotnet 6 app
 ==============================================

 _Tryneboka_ is an extremely simple and inentionally vulnerable "social network" for offensive security training.
 I.e. IT security training.